Metabo 4Ah 18V Battery Pack

 Torque, speed, and power are beginning to rival corded alternatives – on some tools at least, but having to swap out batteries every 8-10 minutes can be a chore if you’ve got tons of work to do.
 It also wears out the batteries faster.
 Each time you charge a battery, even a newer Lithium-ion model, you take away part of its life.
 Longer periods between charging mean that you get to use the tool longer and you get to get practical use of the battery longer as well.

-The Metabo 4Ah 18V battery pack is part of the company’s “Power Extreme” range.
-The batteries are also fully backward-compatible, as you’d expect, so anyone who has the older 18V system will be good to go.
-Presumably, there will be a new charger for the newer batteries, but it will be compatible with the current line of 18V Li-ion packs as well.
+Theย Metabo 4Ah 18Vย batteryย packย is part of the company’s “Power Extreme” range.
+The batteries are also fully backward-compatible, as expected, so anyone with the older 18V system will be compatible.
+Presumably, a new charger will be available for the newer batteries, but it will also be compatible with the current line of 18V Li-ion packs.

-Have any thoughts on this particular battery pack?
-Comment on the Pro Tool Reviews Facebook page and let us know!
+Do you have any thoughts on this particular battery pack?
+Comment below or on the Pro Tool Reviews Facebook page and let us know!

 Related articles